-Describe the developmental plans for ensuring these commitments are reflected in your community schools work:
+Describe the developmental plans for ensuring these values are reflected in your community schools work:

 JUSD is currently evolving in being asset - driven and strengths based.
 The focus of starting with family strengths and collective experiences has always been driven by professional development surrounding culturally relevant instruction.
+As a community school, Van Buren will reach out to its community members so they share their experiences so we, as a school, can understand and nourish a school climate that supports and embraces all students.
 JUSD further drives this premise through our integrated mental health and social work services focusing on meeting our families where they are and providing a menu of services that support what a family is ready for.
 There is professional development that addresses stigma reduction of not just mental health services but services that promote self-sufficiency.
 JUSD focuses on utilizing and communicating about the protective factors under the Strengthening Families Framework.
 This work has made great strides in supporting students through what we call "lower-level services" such as mentoring or check in / check outs that may lead to higher level of service once a student and family are ready and most importantly have developed a trusting relationship with school staff.
 Most recently in partnership with Hanover Consultants, more professional development is being provided to address equitable practices and beliefs.

-JUSD recognizes each school's individual culture and the work that has taken place and is needed to support racially just and restorative school climates.
+JUSD recognizes its school's individual culture and the work that has taken place and is needed to support racially just and restorative school climates.
 We are evolving in this practice.
-We have mandated a two-day restorative practices certification training for all administrators and support staff and we offer module training for all certificated and classified staff focusing on practices that help with self-reflection to guide response systems in adults thus building relationships and de-escalating conflict.
-Cohort 1 Survey Data indicate administrators modeling restorative circles to address conflict resolution and our Community Schools Teachers on special assignment will be modeling these practices for their respective school sites.
-JUSD has also committed to providing trauma informed training across school sites further supporting the science of learning.
-We recognize that ongoing efforts to make these practices part of school culture are required to excel in this area.
+Van Buren will follow the district's mandated two-day restorative practices certification training for all administrators and support staff and offer module training for all certificated and classified staff focusing on practices that help with self-reflection to guide response systems in adults thus building relationships and de-escalating conflict.